 Check out the landing page:

-I myself chose to publish through Apple Books.
+I myself chose to order through Apple Books.
 I did the ordering through the computer and that was literally two clicks.
 Now I can read the book on the computer, tablet and/or phone.